 So are they worth $200?
 I would say, Hell, yeah.
 When I’m too lazy to jerk a dildo by hand, the Stronic Real is the obvious choice.
 But it’s more than that: once while I was testing the Stronic Real, I forgot to charge it the night before, so of course it died a couple minutes in.
 I was depressed because I’d just gotten used to the Real’s quick little thrusts, and neither jerking a dildo by hand or riding a suction cup one compared.
 I—someone who has a lot of experience with both jerking and riding dildos—just didn’t have the stamina to create the same kind of insistent, rapid-pace stimulation that the Stronic Real does, for as long as it does.
 It took a little while to readjust!
 Simply put, I’m enjoying this toy.
 A lot.

-If the Stronic Real sounds like it’s right for you, you can pick one up at Peepshow Toys (and save 10% on anything when you enter code FELICITY at checkout).
-Or compare all five Stronic pulsators here.
+If the Stronic Real sounds like it’s right for you, pick one up here!

 - Disclaimer: So I joked about the Stronic Real jumping out of “your orifices,” plural, and I guess you could put it in your mouth, but really this toy is intended for vaginal use only: it’s not safely flared for anal.